 Campus policy regarding religious observances requires that faculty make every effort to deal reasonably and fairly with all students who, because of religious obligations, have conflicts with scheduled exams, assignments or required attendance.
-In this class, (insert your procedures here).
+In this class, please let me know when you have conflicts so we can accommodate you.

 See the campus policy regarding religious observances for full details.